time-loop/cdk-jump-box/API.md

 ```

 - *Type:* number
-- *Default:* undefined - the desired capacity of the auto scaling group
+- *Default:* undefined

+the desired capacity of the auto scaling group.

 ---